tytydraco/yessleep/out/I_Regret_Trying_to_Cure_My_Wifes_Dementia_.md

 I had set a hitchhiker up in the guest room just as I did for the past couple of weeks.
 I didn’t ask his name, but he was just as eager as the rest at the chance of free accommodation.
 My alarm was set for 3 AM.
 I had done this a couple of times now; my body had adjusted to this new sleep schedule and my life was beginning to have some sense of normality back to it despite the morbid situation.
 I didn’t wake to my alarm that night.
 I felt something wet drip onto my forehead.
 Out of all the places in my house I just had to have a leak above my pillow as the storm raged outside my window.
 I tried to dismiss it, but it grew more gradual and the droplets larger.
 Wiping my eyes with my hand I looked up…. my stomach dropped.
 Lisa was on the ceiling above me, her limbs arranged like a spider’s would be, thick strands of drool streamed from a malformed snout; her dirty blonde hair hanging downwards seemingly encasing her entire head, and her glistening yellow eyes.
 She was wearing her white nightgown, but it was stained with blood.
 Had she already killed the hitchhiker?
 Had she forgotten she’d already had a sacrifice?
+That thing had taken hold of her.

 “Lisa!
-Lisa don’t!”
+Lisa don’t!
+Let go of her!”